dydudy789/f1projectdkl/README.md

 ![alt text](https://user-images.githubusercontent.com/21047696/244937663-7b95f97a-a503-44c9-b59a-1c95f59713dc.png)

 Steps:
-* Joined races and circuits datasets to get race_id, race_year, race_name, race_date, and circuit_location
+* Grouped the race dataset by race_year, driver_name and driver_nationality to get the total points and number of wins by each driver.
-* Then joined with results, drivers, and contructors datasets to get the remaining variables (e.g. driver_name, driver_number, driver_nationality, team, race_time, points, position, results_file_date)
+* Use the window function to assign rank to drivers.
+Partitioned by race_year, driver were ranked by total points and then number of wins in descending order.

-Data from the races dataset can be used to create the BBC F1 race results dashbaord: https://www.bbc.com/sport/formula1/drivers-world-championship/standings
+Data from the driver_standings dataset can be used to create the BBC F1 driver standings dashbaord: https://www.bbc.com/sport/formula1/drivers-world-championship/standings

 ![alt text](https://user-images.githubusercontent.com/21047696/244937658-60ad6466-431b-47bd-89cd-7a65e1828415.png)